scheme-requests-for-implementation/srfi-126/srfi-126.md

 weak-key-and-value hashtable will delete an association as soon as either the key or value is reclaimed.

-Support for all types of weak and ephemeral hashtables is optional, to aid in adoption of the SRFI by smaller Scheme implementations which would otherwise disregard the SRFI entirely.
+Support for all types of weak and ephemeral hashtables is optional.

 This document uses the `hashtable` parameter name for arguments that must be hashtables, and the `key` parameter name for arguments that